phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 These degenerate bases allow for increased flexibility for kmer matches but can come at the cost of computing power.

-In this section, we will look at the how to use degenerate bases and where to be careful when dealing with degenerate bases in your biohansel subtyping schemes.
+In this section, we will look at the how to use degenerate bases and where to be careful when dealing with degenerate bases in your biohansel genotyping schemes.

 Including Degenerate Bases in k-mers:
 -------------------------------------

-Any of the degenerate bases can be added anywhere in the subtyping schemes k-mers.
+Any of the degenerate bases can be added anywhere in the genotyping schemes k-mers.
 Once this happens, when the code is run, the k-mers are expanded into all possible combinations of normal DNA bases (A,G,C,T).
 These degenerate bases can be anywhere in the k-mer so long as there is still a SNP separating the pair, and, if they are not in the SNP location the degenerate base matches in both k-mers of the pair.